DrSLDR/eficode-wapp/docker/README.md

 ## `build.sh`

 The build script is a simple shell script that ensures that both Docker containers are built using known names on the local machine.
-This is a prerequisite for later using Docker Compose.

 Before running the build script, you must set the following environment variables:
 * `OWM_API_KEY`: The Open Weather Map API key.
 This is fed into the backend container